kjeom/klaytn-open-sdk/UserGuide.md

 ## SDK

 - Create SDK for each development language
-- Created by attaching caver prefix
+- Attach caver prefix
 - Currently implemented languages include typescript, kotlin, java, and javascript for clients.
-- Separation into client and server
+- Separate SDK into client and server
 - Describes how to develop an SDK based on kotlin

 ### kotlin-generate.sh

-Create a file name in the format [language]-generate.sh

-This is a script file to run bin/caver-openapi-generator-cli.
+Create a file with the name of `sdk/client/[language]/[language]-generate.sh` format, this file is a script file to run `bin/caver-openapi-generator-cli`

-As a result of the execution, an openapi directory is created, and APIs and models for kotlin are automatically created according to the OpenAPI specification.
+As a result of the execution, an `sdk/client/[language]/openapi` directory is created, and APIs and models for kotlin are automatically created in the `sdk/client/[language]/openapi/src/api` folder and `sdk/client/[language]/openapi/src/model` folder in accordance with the OpenAPI specification.

-If necessary, add a script that can create an additional jar file for installation/distribution of openapi.
+If necessary, add a script that can create a jar file for the installation/distribution version of openapi.

-Make the jar file created through openapi installation or distribution usable in openapi-test
+Make the jar file created through openapi installation or distribution for using in openapi-test

 ### kotlin-config.yaml

-Create a name of the form [language]-config.yaml
+Create a name of the form `sdk/client/[language]/[language]-config.yaml`

 Check the options needed to set up the generator config file